travis-ci/docs-travis-ci-com/user/notifications.md

 notifications:
   hipchat: [api token]@[hostname]/[room id or name]
 ```

-- *api token*: token of the user you want to use to post the notifications.
-This token can be either an API v1 token your group administrator gives you, or an API v2 token you manage.
-- *hostname*: optional, defaults to api.hipchat.com, but can be specified for HipChat Server instances
-- *room id or name*: id or name (case-sensitive) of the room you want to notify.

-If your room name contains spaces then use the room id.

 HipChat notifications support templates too, so you can customize the appearance of the notifications, e.g. reduce it to a single line: